‘The Young And The Restless’ Recap: Victor Gives Victoria Newman Enterprises

 The Young and the Restless recap for Wednesday, October 9, brings an ultimatum from Victoria to Victor.
 Plus, Mariah is onto Theo, Cane shows up in Vegas, and Lola advises Kyle.

-Victoria (Amelia Heinle) told Billy (Jason Thompson) no to his job offer at Jabot.
+Victoria (Amelia Heinle) rejected Billy’s (Jason Thompson) job offer at Jabot.
 She let him know that she had no intention of giving up on Newman Enterprises.
 Then, Victoria marked straight to Victor (Eric Braeden), and she gave him an ultimatum.
 Victoria told her dad that he could either give her the family company right now or she would start her own competing brand, and he would spend the rest of his life fighting her.
-It boiled down to Victor, giving Victoria her way or him losing his daughter.
+It boiled down to Victor giving Victoria her way or him losing his daughter.
 Victor shocked Victoria by offering her his chair.
-Victoria’s actions reminded Victor of himself, which is why he decided she is ready to be the CEO of his company.
+Victoria’s actions reminded Victor of himself, which is why he decided she is ready to be the CEO of his company, which The Inquisitr previously reported.

 In Las Vegas, Phyllis (Michelle Stafford) asked Adam (Mark Grossman) to let her in on his revenge plans.
 He insisted there weren’t any plans.
 Phyllis urged her one-time partner in crime to return to Genoa City, and she challenged him to a game of cards.
 If he won, she’d leave, but if Phyllis won, Adam would have to go home.
 Phyllis won.
 Then, Cane (Daniel Goddard) knocked on Adam’s door, and everybody agreed the situation was interesting.